Jon-Knapp/SEL_AR_Circuit_Tracing/README.md

    inside each device's bounding box, so the same calibration applies to every device of that class, anywhere on the board.
 3. **Tracks the two probes** by color (HSV).
 No physical markers are attached to the probes.
-You teach each probe its color by clicking it in the live video.
+Instead, you teach each probe its color by clicking it in the live video.
 4. **Flattens the board for the record** using four ArUco markers to compute a homography.
 The flattened view is a clean record surface only; nothing is tracked on it.